sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Move the spotlight

 The general attention of people sitting at the table is called "the spotlight".
-People tend to talk one-at-a-time, while all others wait in excited anticipation.
+Participants tend to talk one-at-a-time, while all others wait in excited anticipation.

 The GM is tasked with managing the "when" of the spotlight.
 When does one